Metastable Reverse-Phase Droplets within Ordered Phases: Renormalization-Group Calculation of Field and Temperature Dependence of Limiting Size: Introduction: Calculated Sustainability of Metastable Droplets

 After outstanding success in the calculation of critical exponents and in understanding the mechanism underlying the universality of critical exponents, renormalization-group theory has been equally successfully applied to global non-universal properties at and away from critical points, such as entire thermodynamic functions, discontinuities at first-order phase transitions, and entire multicritical phase diagrams, e.g., leading all the way to global spin-glass phase diagrams in the variables of temperature, bond concentration, spatial dimensionality $d$, and the continuous variation of chaos and its Lyapunov exponent inside spin-glass phases \cite{Ilker2,Atalay}.
 Such wide application has not yet been reached in non-equilibrium systems.
 On the other hand, renormalization-group calculations have been applied to finite-sized systems \cite{BerkerOstlund}.
 As explained below, these calculations can be used to obtain the properties of non-equilibrium metastable droplets inside ordered phases and the hysteresis loops of systems partitioned into domains.
 In addition to the metastable applications mentioned above, our calculations are applicable to paint cratering due to surface defects \cite{Deutch}.

-Non-equilibrium studies away from the critical point have been on the droplet formation of the equilibrium phase, inside the non-equilibrium metastable phase (after a deep quench) \cite{Deutch}.
+Non-equilibrium studies away from the critical point have been on the droplet formation of the equilibrium phase, inside the non-equilibrium metastable phase (after a deep quench).
+For the much studied Classical Nucleation Theory, see Refs. \cite{BeckerDoring,Langer,Ryu,Stauffer,Gunton,Klein1,Klein2}.
 We tackle here the converse problem, namely the existence of metastable droplets of the non-equilibrium phase, inside the equilibrium phase.
 We find that such droplets exist, and are clearly delimited by size, magnetic field, and temperature, the latter two being a measure of the thermodynamic distance to the first-order phase boundary where the non-equilibrium phase becomes a coexisting phase.